'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 past 40 years.

-I was listening to Kit Lange’s Blog Talk Radio
+I was listening to Kit Lange’s Blog Talk Radio show,

-with the director and main force behind “Forgotten heroes”.
+the director and main force behind “Forgotten heroes”.

-In 1985, a film maker by the name of Jack Marino
+In 1985, a film maker by the name of Jack Marino decided

-depraved and crazed killers of women and babies.
+and crazed killers of women and babies.

 From the website, “www.forgottenheroesthemovie.com”: